googlefonts/googlefonts.github.io/gf-guide/upstream.md

 <div class="callout">

 🐰 Font projects must be hosted on GitHub (or another VCS), and the repositories must be public.
-Google Fonts accepts private repositories whilst the project is still in progress projects are private, but they must be public once completed.
+Google Fonts accepts private repositories while the project is still in progress, but they must be public once completed.
+<br><br>
 This guide will help users understand what and why directories, files, and documents are needed in a Google Fonts project.
+<br><br>
 Before starting this reading, make sure that:
 <ul>
     <li><a href="./culture">You have become familiar with Libre Font culture</a></li>